In recent years a variety of toothbrush subscription options have become available.

 One of the most comprehensive subscription toothbrush services, there are packages for individuals, families, and groups.

-Quip offer fluoride toothpaste and a manual toothbrushes in addition to their standard electric model.
+Quip offer fluoride toothpaste, floss and mouthwash in addition to their toothbrushes.
 They also have children’s options available.

 There is no flexibility in the frequency of delivery.